5 Employee Feedback Examples and How to Use Them

 1. Appreciation for employee performance

 If you want to appreciate employees, you can take note of their great qualities, that is, what they are particularly good at or how they have improved.
 You can also let them know that they are setting a good example among their peers.
 Similarly, you can recognize the whole group for their effective team collaboration or their support during a challenging time.
-For example:
+Here are some professional positive feedback examples:

 I want to thank you for the fantastic job you all have been doing as we prepare for our X project.
 It’s wonderful to see so much progress as you work as a team.